We'll email you the contents of your shopping cart, so you can easily continue where you left off on your next visit.

-Light, compact and simple to use, tablets strike the perfect balance between the portability and efficiency of smartphones and the processing power of laptops.
-Our tablets buying guide will help you to decide the type of tablet that's right for you, as well as any extra tablet features or accessories that may come in handy.
+Tablets combine the portability and efficiency of smartphones with the processing power of laptops, all packed into a light, compact and simple to use design.
+Our Tablets Buying Guide will help you to choose the right tablet type for your needs, as well as identify any extra tablet features or accessories that may come in handy.

 When choosing your tablet's screen size, it's important to determine how you will be using the device.
 A larger screen can improve productivity, as you'll be able to view more at once and operate the onscreen keyboard more easily.
 If portability is a significant factor, however, a smaller screen might be more appropriate.

 Tablets with screen sizes that are around 7 to 8 inches are easy to stow in your bag or even pocket and fit comfortably in one hand, which makes them perfect to take with you wherever you go.
 If you're looking for a device where you can browse the web or read an eBook on the commute to work, this is the ideal size for you.

 If you'll be watching movies and TV shows or playing games regularly on your tablet, 10-12 inches is preferable as this screen size will provide a superior viewing experience.
 You may also prefer a larger screen if you'll be using the device for business purposes, to view reports, spreadsheets or other documents.

 The processor and amount of RAM inside your tablet will dictate how efficiently it runs.

 Most tablets will have a dual-core, quad-core or octa-core processor.
 Octa-core processors can support higher powered multi-tasking applications, as each core can run apps separately.
 A tablet with a quad-core processor will deliver responsive performance when you’re loading a single app at a time and ensures media plays smoothly.
 If you’re only using your tablet for basic web browsing, emailing and apps, opt for a dual-core model.